Average Spectral Density of Multiparametric Gaussian Ensembles of Complex Matrices: Conclusion

-Our study gives rise to many new queries e.g. can the complexity parameter formulation be extended to non-Gaussian ensembles as well as to structured ensembles with correlated matrix elements?
+Our study also gives rise to many other queries e.g. can the complexity parameter formulation and the universality in non-equilibrium regime be extended to non-Gaussian ensembles as well as to structured ensembles with correlated matrix elements?
 The information is relevant in order to model more generalized class of non-Hermitian systems where existence of additional matrix constraints can lead to many types of matrix elements correlations.
 Another very important question for application to many body non-Hermitian systems is how the behavior of correlations in the edge differ from the bulk?
 The information is needed to understand e.g. the non-Hermitian skin effect and the absence of conventional bulk-boundary correspondence in topological and localization transitions in non-Hermitian systems \cite{am} and also for applications to biological neural networks.
+Another natural future extension of our analysis is to seek the explicit solution for the complexity parameter based evolution equation for the higher order spectral correlations on the complex plane.
+A similar formulation for the eigenvector correlations if possible is also desirable.
 We intend to answer some of the above queries in near future.